massgov/mayflower/patternlab/docs/a11y-checklist/buttons.md

 ### Text

 <a name="link-context"></a>
-#### ➤➤ Is the label text descriptive enough to see what the button does?
-Is it clear enough to screen reader users?
+#### ➤➤ Is the text descriptive enough to explain what the button does to screen reader users?

 **➣ Yes:** [Move on to next element. ➡️](a11y-checklist.md)